 There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, for example their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or their behaviour may have changed.
+The pupil's behaviour may have changed, for example their artwork could be bizarre, they may write stories or poetry that reveal confusion, distress or mental health issues or their behaviour may have changed.
 In these circumstances, staff will give the pupil the opportunity to talk.
 The signs they have noticed may be due to a variety of factors, for example, a parent has moved out, a pet has died or a grandparent is very ill.

-It is fine for staff to ask the pupil if they are OK, if they are worried about anything or if they want to talk.
+It is fine for staff to ask the pupil if they are OK, if they are worried about anything or if everything is ok at home?

 Staff should record these early concerns.
-If the pupil does begin to reveal that they are being harmed, staff should follow the dealing with a disclosure advice.
+If the pupil does begin to reveal that they are being harmed, staff should follow the dealing with a disclosure/ allegation advice.